annikamcginnis/nile-basin-flood-hotspots-daily/README.md

 7. Using the Google Maps API in Python, I reverse Geocode the coordinates to find the names of each hotspot location.
 Then I add the locations to the dataframe.
 I change null values to 'Unknown.'
 8. Using datetime in Python, I change the date format in the date column to [Day of the Week], [Month] Day, Year.
 9. I create a dataframe only for today's date by extracting the first 50 rows from the revised dataframe.
 10. I save both dataframes to CSV files.
+Today's data is saved as "flood_risk_today.csv" and the two weeks data is saved as "flood_risk_last_2_weeks.csv."
+I also save the original data download as "all_hotspots.csv."

 ## Step 2: Auto-Updating the Data